s-rauh/diffusion_mri_tools/README.md

 * DTI fit
 * IVIM-DTI fit

+The fit is performed voxel-wise.
+Only voxels with sufficient data are considered, i.e. zeros in the data are excluded.
+If a voxel contains to many zeros (i.e. not enough b-values or diffusion directions), the voxel is excluded from the fit.
+This can occur due to registration of data at the edges of FOV for specific b-values/directions.

 ### IVIM fit
 The IVIM model estimates the tissue diffusion coefficient D, the perfusion fraction f and the pseudo-diffusion coefficient D*.
 Three fit methods are supported: free, two-step approach or segmented/simplified IVIM.